 “Many organisations don’t have defined KPIs for engagement yet.
 The most common success measures we see stated in Statements for Community Involvement for housing projects are the number of people at a consultation event, or the number of surveys received.
 These indicators typically provide a very limited view on engagement success.”

-As a starting point, the rationale for engagement must be clearly stated, including information on the decision to be made, who will make the decision, how the decision will be made, how community feedback can be provided, and what is negotiable and what is fixed.
-Beginning the consultation with a hidden agenda will impact the engagement consultation and the ongoing satisfaction with the proposed development or other changes in the community.
+As a general note, the rationale for engagement should be clearly stated from the beginning.
+This includes things like the choices available, how community feedback can be provided, and what is negotiable versus fixed.
+Starting with a hidden agenda will negatively impact the consultation process and ongoing satisfaction with the proposed development or changes in the community.

 Planning organisations, councils, developers each need to find their own policy on what success means and outline community consultation success measures they wish to support.